gvwilson/sensibleadventures/nardica/nardica.md

 "For your beautiful aunt," she said over Iffy's protests, just as she did every time she gave her something extra for Aunt Naggie.
 "And here, take this too.
-A little of the special curry mix she likes so much."
+A little of our special curry mix.
+You know how much she likes it."
 She handed Iffy a small plastic jar of orange-brown powder.

 Big Mrs. Sandhu snorted just as *she* always did.